Close

 Recent high frequency economic data in China is showing good momentum - and with growth of 6.9% in H1 17, the Chinese economy is clearly on track to outperform the ‘at least 6.5%’ economic growth target for 2017.

-If “they” are right, then there is virtually never a bad time to be fully invested. the term "volatility” has become a euphemism. what people mean when they say, “markets have experienced some volatility” is that markets have gone down. you never hear a financial commentator bang on...
+If “they” are right, then there is virtually never a bad time to be fully invested.
+The term "volatility” has become a euphemism.
+What people mean when they say, “markets have experienced some volatility” is that markets have gone down.
+You never hear a financial commentator bang on about those pesky volatile stocks that are up every single day and breaking new highs.

-After an extended period where inflation expectations in australian financial markets have been declining, the evidence is mounting that this trend may have run its course. the most recent example of this is last week’s new ten year inflation linked bond issue from the australian governmen...
+After an extended period where inflation expectations in Australian financial markets have been declining, the evidence is mounting that this trend may have run its course.
+The most recent example of this is last week’s new ten year inflation linked bond issue from the Australian Government, where around A$5 billion of interest was expressed for a A$3 billion transaction.

-Experts agree that climate change and global warming pose systemic risks to the world economy, with major impacts on the availability of resources, the price and structure of the energy market, the vulnerability of infrastructure and the valuation of companies. but from a macroeconomic lev...
+Experts agree that climate change and global warming pose systemic risks to the world economy, with major impacts on the availability of resources, the price and structure of the energy market, the vulnerability of infrastructure and the valuation of companies.
+But from a macroeconomic level, little has been done.

 As Australians mull over the concept of good vs bad debt and the various policy announcements in the lead up to next week’s Commonwealth Budget, it is important to remember the revenue line.